William Carroll (Tennessee politician): War of 1812 and Creek War

 At the outbreak of the War of 1812, Carroll was appointed captain of the Nashville Uniform Volunteers, and joined Andrew Jackson's Creek campaign.
 Within a few months, he had been promoted to major, and took part in the Battle of Talladega in November 1813.
 For his actions in this battle, he was promoted to colonel.
 He fought at the Battles of Emuckfaw and Enotachopo Creek in January 1814, and was wounded at the Battle of Horseshoe Bend in March 1814.

 In 1813, Carroll became involved in a quarrel with another Jackson subordinate, Jesse Benton, that culminated in a duel on June 14 of that year.
 Jackson initially tried to defuse the quarrel, but, unsuccessful, he agreed to be Carroll's second.
 In the duel, Carroll lost part of his thumb, and Benton was shot through the hip, but both survived.
-Benton's older brother, Thomas Hart Benton, was enraged after hearing Jackson had supported Carroll, and would later injure Jackson in a brawl in Nashville over the incident.
+Benton's older brother, Thomas Hart Benton, was enraged after hearing Jackson had supported Carroll, and the Benton brothers would later brawl with Jackson in Nashville over the incident.

 After the Battle of Horseshoe Bend, Carroll returned to Nashville to recruit troops for the defense of New Orleans.
 After Jackson resigned from the militia to accept a commission in the federal army, Carroll was elected major-general of the Tennessee militia.
 Traveling via the Cumberland, Ohio and Mississippi rivers, his new troops arrived in New Orleans just prior to the British invasion.
 At the Battle of New Orleans on January 8, 1815, Carroll's troops fought near the center of Jackson's line, where some of the most intense fighting occurred.